Skip to main content

 5. Utilize offenders in administrative and support positions.

-• In addition to traditional shop manufacturing jobs, offenders should be involved in administrative jobs.
-This can help lower Correctional Industry costs, while providing training and work experience in jobs such as accounting, call centers, engineering, material planning, production control, inventory management, receiving, shipping and customer service.
-If permitted, administrative duties can include receiving customer calls and making calls to current customers.
+• In addition to traditional shop manufacturing jobs, incarcerated individuals should be involved in administrative positions.
+This can provide training and work experience in areas such as accounting, ERP, engineering, CAD/CAM, production control, inventory management, warehouse operations and customer service.

 6. Balance the use of technology with maximizing offender job opportunities

-• Balance the benefits and need for offender jobs versus the utilization of latest technology and automation which replicate private sector industries.
+• Balance the benefits and need for incarcerated individual jobs versus the utilization of latest technology and automation which replicate private sector industries.

-• Offender duties should be balanced between lowering costs through the use of technology and providing the maximum number of jobs.
+• Incarcerated individual duties should be balanced between providing the maximum number of jobs and lowering costs through the use of technology.

 7. Implement job and pay progressions for offenders.

-• Implement incentive programs that recognize achievements such as attendance, quality standards/criteria, productivity goals, and sales/revenue goals
+• Implement incentive programs where approved which recognize achievements such as attendance, quality standards and productivity goals

 8. Obtain compliance verification in conjunction with the Department of Corrections or through external sources.